-Recommended measures are part of an Action Plan developed in parallel with this status report (Beudels et al., 1998).
+Recommended measures are detailled in ASS-CMS Action Plans (Beudels et al., 1998).
 The principal needs that they meet are listed below.

 8.1.
 Total protection of the species

 Necessary in all the countries of the historical range to prepare for a possible reoccupation of the species.